wafer-bw/jittermon/README.md

 # stop
 docker compose -f demo/docker-compose-remote-p2p.yml down
 ```

-> [!NOTE]
-> Won't work in fly.io with a shared IPv4, you will need a dedicated one which
-> costs $2/mo.

 ## TODOs
 - use http transcoding as server for p2platency if in http mode?